 Cord blood has already been proven to be effective in the treatment of 80+ different conditions.

-Cord tissue banking has the potential to treat a wide range of conditions through regenerative medicine, and it can be expanded many times so it can be used for multiple treatments.
+Umbilical cord tissue banking has the potential to treat a wide range of conditions through regenerative medicine, and it can be expanded many times so it can be used for multiple treatments.

 Many people have heard about cord blood banking because the benefits of it were first discovered in 1988.
 The use of cord blood stem cells for treating various diseases has been FDA-approved for decades and over 35,000 cord blood transplants have occurred to date.